-The Mombasa-Nairobi SGR project, which has been under construction since November 2013, is 472.3 kilometres long – 442.6 kilometres of which run at grade and the remaining 29.7 kilometres comprising the total bridge length.
+The railway project, which has been under construction since November 2013, is 472.3 kilometres long – 442.6 kilometres of which run at grade and the remaining 29.7 kilometres comprising the total bridge length.

 “There are 33 stations along the line, of which two will be traffic hubs at both ends and eight will be intermediate stations while 23 will be passing stations,” Atanasa Maina, Kenya Railways managing director, said in a past press briefing.

-The second phase of the Mombasa-Nairobi railway, which is set to cost Sh153 billion, will extend to Naivasha and will eventually be extended to Malaba, western Kenya, from where it will link up with the Uganda line and ultimately extend to Kigali in Rwanda.
+The second phase of the Kenya standard gauge railway, which is set to cost Sh153 billion, will extend to Naivasha and will eventually be extended to Malaba, western Kenya, from where it will link up with the Uganda line and ultimately extend to Kigali in Rwanda.

 In December, the government announced fresh plans for the electrification of the Mombasa-Nairobi line, at a cost of Sh49 billion.

 Transport and Infrastructure cabinet secretary James Macharia said 609 kilometres of railway track would be made electric following a deal reached with Uganda and Rwanda.